Moving to New Zealand from the US: Complete guide for 2026

 New Zealand vs US: cost of living

-Living in New Zealand is generally more affordable than in the US especially when it comes to housing, food, and healthcare.
+Living in New Zealand is generally more affordable than in the US, especially when it comes to housing, food, and healthcare.
+The average monthly cost for a family of four is $3,620, excluding rent.

-- Overall cost of living is about 9.8% lower than in the US.
+A single person spends about $1,005/month, also excluding rent.
+Overall cost of living is about 9.8% lower than in the US.
+Rent is significantly cheaper, averaging 37.8% less than in the United States.

-- Groceries cost about 3.6% less than in the US, and eating out is 12.5% cheaper though consumer goods can be 7–10% higher due to imports.
+Groceries cost about 3.6% less than in the US, and eating out is 12.5% cheaper, though consumer goods can be 7–10% higher due to imports.

 While daily expenses like groceries and utilities are fairly consistent across the country, rent and lifestyle costs vary by city: